dzhavat/dzhavat.github.io/_drafts/reading-from-table-storage-inside-azure-functions-running-in-nodejs.md

 title: "Reading from Table storage inside Azure Functions running in Node.js, pt.
 1"
 ---

-**Note**: In this first post, I‘m going to show you how to read a single entity from Table storage inside an Azure function running in Node.js.
-In a second post, I'm going to show you how to read multiple entities.

 I spent a lot of time last week figuring out how to read entities from Table storage inside my Azure function.
 I don‘t know if it was me, the tutorials I found or just the concept in general but something was not working.
-At some point I figured it out but it had already taken me more time than necessary for such a simple task.
+It was frustrating.
+At some point I finally figured it out but it had already taken me more time than necessary for such a simple task.

 So I‘m writing the following guide primarily for myself but also for other people who struggle with a similar problem.

+In this post, I‘m going to show you how to read a single entity from Table storage inside an Azure function running in Node.js.
+In a second post, I'm going to show you how to read multiple entities.

 Before I start, though, I need to set some limits.
 The steps bellow describe how I managed to make this work while staying inside the Azure Portal.
 If you want to read from Table storage while working in a code editor, check out [this tutorial](https://docs.microsoft.com/en-us/azure/cosmos-db/table-storage-how-to-use-nodejs).
 Furthermore, I assume you already have an existing table to read from.
-If you don‘t have one, [read this tutorial](https://microsoft.github.io/AzureTipsAndTricks/blog/tip82.html).
-The table I‘m going to use is this:
+If you don‘t have one, check out [this tutorial](https://microsoft.github.io/AzureTipsAndTricks/blog/tip82.html).
+Here‘s the table I‘m going to use.
+For the purpose of this post, I‘m going to read the first record.

 <figure>
   <img src="/assets/img/reading-from-table-storage-inside-azure-functions-running-in-nodejs/example-table.jpg" alt="Example table">